 We understand that roof storm damage is one of the most annoying and frustrating things to have to deal with.
-While roof repairs and roof maintenance might not be the first things you normally think about, a storm damaged roof is something we must address immediately.
+While roof repairs and roof maintenance might not be the first things you normally think about, a storm-damaged roof is something that you must address immediately.

 When Does Insurance Cover Storm Damage to a Roof?

 Insurance covers roof storm damage in most cases.
-Some cases covered by insurance include damage due to:
+Essentially, anything that is seen as out of your control will likely be covered by insurance.
+The cases most commonly covered by insurance include damage due to:

 Insurance companies will deny paying for damages in certain conditions.
-Your insurance provider typically mentions the terms and conditions, and these vary between policies.
+Your insurance provider typically mentions the terms and conditions before you purchase your policy.
 While most policies cover storm damage to a roof, you have to meet certain requirements to be eligible to have an insurance claim get approved.

-Roof repairs are essential for prolonging your roof’s life, and to stay eligible for insurance claims.
+Okay, so how do you stay eligible?
+Maintenance!
+Routine roof repairs are essential for prolonging your roof’s life, as well as making sure you remain eligible for insurance claims.
 You should hire a professional roofer for roof maintenance at least twice a year to prevent the most common potential problems.

-You can visually inspect your roof for any signs of damage and promptly call up your professional roofer to address anything that you may see out of place.
+You can visually inspect your roof for any signs of damage and promptly call up your contractor to address anything that you may see out of place.

 These signs include:

-Remember that insurance doesn’t cover any damages caused due to lack of maintanace including any damage to life, property, or personal possessions.
+Remember that insurance doesn’t cover any damages caused due to lack of maintenance, including any damage to life, property, or personal possessions.

 You should always follow a maintenance schedule and keep track of the work done to make sure your home is ready to weather the next storms.
-And then, if you need to make an insurance claim, they will not be able to say you have neglected to do routine maintenance and use that as the reason why you have the damages and deny the claim.
+If you need to make an insurance claim in the future, they will not be able to say you have neglected to conduct routine maintenance and use that as a reason to deny the claim.

-It may seem redundant to replace your roof when it is as old as the rest of your house.
-However, roofs face more extreme weather conditions and wear out faster and the older your roof gets, the weaker and less resistance to the winds and storm conditions it faces.
+It may seem pointless to replace your roof when it is as old as the rest of your house.
+However, roofs face more extreme weather conditions and wear out faster, and the older your roof gets, it becomes weaker and less resistant to the winds and storm conditions it faces.

-Most roofs require you to replace them every 15-20 years; however, premium materials like metal roofing can last up to 75 years with a proper maintenance schedule.
+Most roofs require you to replace them every 15-20 years.
 So even if your roof seems to be in good condition after its expected lifespan, we recommend you start planning to have it replaced to avoid bigger problems.

-Never treat your roof as a DIY project or source it out to a cheap roofing contractor.
-Roofing is a highly specialized field, and roofers charge according to their skillset and experience level.
+Never treat your roof as a DIY projector source it out to a cheap roofing contractor.
+Roofing is a highly specialized field, and roofers charge according to their skills and experience level.